apcave/acoustic-calcs/README.md

 ## Getting Started

-The project is best debugged natively on your development computer, instruction are provided here for Linux / WSL and Mac.
+The project is best debugged natively on your development computer there are installation scripts to get you running on Debain, Mac OSX and with Windows.

-For a mac OSX,
+For a mac OSX run the follwing command, the script it runs can be viewed [here.](https://github.com/apcave/acoustic-calcs/blob/main/setup/setup_osx)

 ```bash
  /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/apcave/acoustic-calcs/refs/heads/main/setup/setup_osx)"